COMPLIANCE WITH LEADING PRACTICES ON CORPORATE GOVERNANCE

 The Manual contains the governance principles that the Company applies in all its undertakings and supplements Manila Water’s Articles of Incorporation and By-laws, Code of Business Conduct and Ethics and other related Company policies.
 The Manual instituted the policies on:

-Manila Water is in full compliance with the Corporate Governance Manual and all disclosure rules of the Philippines Stock Exchange and the Securities and Exchange Commission.
+Manila Water is in full compliance with the code of corporate governance and all disclosure rules of the Philippines Stock Exchange and the Securities and Exchange Commission.

 The directors are required to comply with all disclosure requirements of the Manual and the SRC and its IRR, and to voluntarily disclose any conflict of interest, whether actual or potential, upon its occurrence.
 The disclosure of any conflict of interest, including related party transactions, is required to be made fully and immediately.
 In cases where related party transactions exist, it is the Company’s policy that complete information on such transaction be immediately disclosed, and, if a director or officer is involved, the director or officer concerned shall not be allowed to participate in the decision-making process.
 The policy also mandates that a director who has a continuing conflict of interest of a material nature shall be required to resign, or if the Board deems appropriate, be removed as a member of the Board.

-The Company's Manual is continuously being revised in accordance with the directives and issuances of the SEC and to comply with the highest standards of corporate governance.
-The latest revisions to the Manual was approved and ratified by the Board in June 8, 2017.
+The Company’s Manual is continuously being revised in accordance with the directives and issuances of the SEC and to comply with the highest standards of corporate governance.
+The latest revision to the Manual was approved and ratified by the Board on August 10, 2020.

 To further instill the Company’s policies on related party transactions, the Board adopted the Policy on Related Party Transactions (the “RPT Policy”).
 The RPT Policy confirms that the Company and its subsidiaries shall enter into any related party transactions solely in the ordinary course of business, on ordinary commercial terms, and on the basis of arm’s length arrangements, which shall be subject to appropriate corporate approvals and actions of the Company or the related parties, as the case may be.